 Community Health in the Dominican Republic: Monte Cristi, Dominican Republic

-The trip coincided with the course Justice Across Borders.
-This course was cross-listed with Global Studies and Public and Community Service.
-This course focused on historical and current relationships between the United States and its bordering communities.
+This trip coincided with the Justice Across Borders course, which was cross-listed with Global Studies and Public and Community Service.
+The course focused on historical and current relationships between the United States and its bordering communities.
 It examined the political, economic and social aspects of these relationships.
 The course was co-taught by Dr. Eric Hartman and Kaytee Stewart.
-The staff member who went on the trip was Dr. Eric Hartman.